moritzmock/AI4TDD_journal/README.md

 This is the repository for the Python toolset used in the paper:

-*Title*: Vibe Coding vs. Agentic Coding: A Case Study with Test-Driven Development
+*Title*: Vibe Coding: A Case Study with Test-Driven Development

 *Authors*: Moritz Mock and Barbara Russo